 Kneading Massage uses the thumb and forefingers in a pinching method.
 Pressure is applied to stretch and warm the muscles.

-The tissues and organs, including the bone marrow, spleen, thymus, and lymph nodes, that produce and store cells that fight infection and disease.
+The tissues and organs, including the bone marrow, spleen, thymus, and lymph nodes, produce and store cells fighting infection and disease.
 The channels that carry lymph are also part of this system.

 Massage Chair Motors